-130. In 2023, researchers from California published a study in which they described clinical, socioeconomic, and occupational characteristics of patients diagnosed with silicosis associated with engineered stone in California.
+- 142. In 2022 researchers from Curtin University in Australia published a study in which they modeled the future course of the artificial stone silicosis epidemic.
+One of the investigators of this study, Dr. Renee Carey, concluded: "Our modelling predicts more than 10,000 Australians will develop lung cancer and up to 103,000 workers will be diagnosed with silicosis as the result of their current exposure to silica dust at work."
+Curtin University Press Release: "10,000 Aussie workers set to develop lung cancer from silica dust: study," News at Curtin, July 12, 2022. - In 2023, researchers from California published a study in which they described clinical, socioeconomic, and occupational characteristics of patients diagnosed with silicosis associated with engineered stone in California.
 This case series included reported cases of silicosis associated with fabrication of engineered stone countertops, as identified by statewide surveillance by the California Department of Public Health (2019-2022).
 Data analysis was performed from October 2022 to March 2023.
 Patient interviews and medical record abstractions were used to assess occupational exposure to respirable crystalline silica, including duration of work tenure and preventive measures undertaken.
 Demographics, clinical characteristics, health care utilization, and clinical outcomes were obtained, including vital status, hypoxia, and lung transplant.
 This case series identified 52 male patients meeting inclusion criteria; median (IQR) age was 45 (40-49) years, and 51 were Latino immigrants.
 Ten (19%) were uninsured, and 20 (39%) had restricted-scope Medi-Cal; 25 (48%) presented initially to an emergency department.
 A delay in diagnosis occurred in 30 (58%) patients, most commonly due to alternative initial diagnoses of bacterial pneumonia (9 [30%]) or tuberculosis (8 [27%]).
 At diagnosis, 20 (38%) patients had advanced disease (progressive massive fibrosis) with severely or very severely reduced forced expiratory volume in 1 second in 8 (18%) and 5 (11%), respectively.
 Of the cases, 10 (19%) were fatal; median age at death was 46 years, and 6 patients (12%) were alive with chronic resting hypoxia.
 Eleven were referred for lung transplant: 3 underwent transplant with 1 fatality; 7 were declined transplant with 6 fatalities; and 1 died prior to listing.
 Median work tenure was 15 years; 23 (45%) reported use of water suppression for dust mitigation, and 25 (48%) continued to fabricate stone after being diagnosed with silicosis.
 The researchers concluded silicosis associated with occupational exposure to dust from engineered stone primarily occurred among young Latino immigrant men; many patients presented with severe disease, and some cases were fatal.
 Fazio JC, et al., "Silicosis Among Immigrant Engineered Stone (Quartz) Countertop Fabrication Workers in California," JAMA Intern.
 Med.
 2023; 183(9):991-998.

-131. In a news report published May 29, 2024 in the Los Angeles Times, Emily Alpert Reyes wrote that Cal/OSHA recently estimated that out of nearly 5,000 such workers statewide, as many as 200 could die of the disease [silicosis]."
-Emily Alpert Reyes, "California could require licenses for stonecutting shops amid deaths of young workers," Los Angeles Times (May 29, 2024).

-- 132. In a news report by Lolita Lopez published July 9, 2024, according to the California Department of Public Health, there have been 154 confirmed cases of silicosis related to engineered stone, including at least 13 deaths, as of June 10, 2024, with Los Angeles County reporting 92 cases.
+- 144. In a news report published May 29, 2024 in the Los Angeles Times, Emily Alpert Reyes wrote that Cal/OSHA recently estimated that out of nearly 5,000 such workers statewide, as many as 200 could die of the disease [silicosis]."
+Emily Alpert Reyes, "California could require licenses for stonecutting shops amid deaths of young workers," Los Angeles Times (May 29, 2024). - 145.
+In a news report by Lolita Lopez published July 9, 2024, according to the California Department of Public Health, there have been 154 confirmed cases of silicosis related to engineered stone, including at least 13 deaths, as of June 10, 2024, with Los Angeles County reporting 92 cases.
 Lolita Lopez, "Emerging health concern."
-Potentially deadly lung disease linked to engineered countertops," NBC4 I-Team and Telemundo 52 Investiga (July 9, 2024). - 133.
-As of the beginning of October 2024, the California Department of Public Health has advised that it has confirmed 178 cases of silicosis related to engineered in the State of California. - 134.
+Potentially deadly lung disease linked to engineered countertops," NBC4 I-Team and Telemundo 52 Investiga (July 9, 2024). - 146.
 Recent studies estimating the prevalence of artificial stone-induced silicosis in various countries have yielded estimates of hundreds of thousands of new cases throughout the world.